Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 ## [Platform Tools]({{ '/docs/platform_tools/' | relative_url }})

 You will need an installation of platform tools, which include the Android Debug Bridge (ADB) and Fastboot.
-These tools are used for checking device connectivity and running various command-line tasks included firmware updates.
+These tools are used for checking device connectivity and running various command-line tasks including firmware updates.

 ## [Firmware Update]({{ '/docs/Firmware/' | relative_url }})